 NURS 944 - Population Health Promotion and Risk Reduction

 Students examine the theoretical and empirical bases for health promotion and risk reduction assessment and interventions to improve population health outcomes.
 International and national health objectives provide the organizing framework for the consideration of health behaviors.
 Health promotion and risk reduction are examined within an ecological perspective, including critical social, political, racial/ethnic, cultural and economic environments.
 Students examine issues that impact individual, family, and community wellness throughout the lifespan.
 Prereq: majors only.

-This seminar course couses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
-Emphasizes the developing leadership role at the micro-system level and with an aggregate focus (e.g., long term care; community/public health agencies; amulatory care clinics; health centers; schools; and acure care settings).
-Seminars focus student reflection on leadership experiences and emerging issues in health systems, professional development and collegiality.
+This seminar course focuses on the integration of systems thinking when engaged in clinical nursing leadership.
+Emphasizes the development of the clinical nurse leader role at the micro-system level and with an aggregate focus (e.g., long term care; community/public health agencies; ambulatory care clinics; health centers; schools; and acute care settings).
+Seminars focus student reflection on leadership experiences and emerging issues in health care delivery systems.
 Prereq: majors only.

 Co-requisite: NURS 952C

 This clinical course focuses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
 This course immerses the student in a clinical microsystem to facilitate the development of the clinical nurse leader role with an aggregate focus (e.g., long term care, community/public health agencies; ambulatory care clinics; health centers; schools; and acute care settings).
 Prereq: majors only.
 Special fee.

 Co-requisite: NURS 952

 NURS 953 - Promoting Quality Management